space-concordia-robotics/robotics-prototype/README.md

 @reboot /home/odroid/emailer/runEmailer.sh
 ```

-Let Peter or David know if you want to be added to this mailing list.
+Let Peter know if you want to be added to this mailing list.

 ### Remote connect from home